Security Dispatcher (Public Safety)- Texas Level 2 Security License required

 Update information on an ongoing basis to ensure all documentation is accurate and concise.

-Monitor suspicious activity reporting and assign reports to police, public safety members, and other departments.
+Monitor suspicious activity reporting and assign reports to security or other departments.

-Monitor video systems in support of public safety members, security department, and other departments.
+Monitor video systems in support of security department operations.

 Support Capital Metropolitan Transportation Authority's Safety Management Systems (SMS) process by following safety and security policies, considering safety in every action and reporting safety and security concerns.